-Germany's AfD Party Finds A New Stronghold In Bavaria, And It's Costing Angela Merkel
+Germany's Far Right Finds A New Stronghold In Bavaria, And It's Costing Merkel

 A booming economy and ever fewer migrants crossing the border into the wealthy alpine state haven't eased a populist backlash against the Christian Social Union (CSU), which is the closest ally of Merkel's party, the Christian Democrats (CDU).
 The CSU has governed Bavaria for all but three years since 1946, most of the time with an absolute majority.

 But its future is in doubt, with conservative Bavarian voters in the midst of a shift toward Alternative for Germany (AfD).
-Just five years old, the far-right party is currently the main opposition in the German parliament and is widely expected to win seats in the Bavarian legislature for the first time when regional elections are held on Sunday.
+Just 5 years old, the far-right party is currently the main opposition in the German parliament and is widely expected to win seats in the Bavarian legislature for the first time when regional elections are held on Sunday.

 One of the Bavarian cities where AfD is especially popular is Ingolstadt, which is hardly a typical stronghold for the far-right faction that traditionally plays to Germany's working class in the less affluent, formerly communist east.